The Bottler: Biography

-At this time, a police detective from Central Office was tracking down a lush worker when he stumbled upon the scene between the desperate gambler and Kid Dahl both brandishing firearms at each other.
+At this time, a police detective from Central Office was tracking down a lush worker when he stumbled upon the scene between the desperate gambler and Harry Stahl both brandishing firearms at each other.
 The detective managed to relieve both men of their weapons and took them into custody whereupon he marched them both to the local police precinct where the two were charged with disturbance of the peace.
-Both were tried and Kid Dahl, who repeatedly threatened the life of The Bottler, was fined $5 and released.
-It was soon after this incident that Kid Dahl allegedly began planning the murder of The Bottler.
-A few days later, while The Bottler was at his place, a stranger entered the stuss parlor, shot him in the chest twice and left.
-Despite there being at least twenty people in the room at the time of the shooting, the resort was empty by the time police arrived.
-Both shots had struck The Bottler's heart and he had died at the scene.
-An inquest was held, however with Kid Twist being at the Delancy station house arguing over the release of an Eastman member and Kid Dahl seen arguing with the owner of a Houston Street restaurant, both men were released due to lack of evidence.
+Both were tried and Stahl, who repeatedly threatened the life of The Bottler, was fined $5 and released.
+It was soon after this incident that Stahl allegedly began planning the murder of The Bottler.
+A few days later, on June 1, 1907, while The Bottler was at his place, a stranger entered the stuss parlor, shot him in the chest twice and left.
+The Bottler then staggered down Suffolk Street and entered a drug store on Broome Street, where he fell down dead.
+Harry Stahl was arrested the following evening, and an inquest was held.
+However, with Kid Twist being at the Delancy station house arguing over the release of an Eastman member and Stahl seen arguing with the owner of a Houston Street restaurant, both men were released due to lack of evidence.
 Some time after that, a young member of the Five Points Gang known as Louie the Lump ambushed Kid Twist and his bodyguard Cyclone Louie at a Coney Island dance hall and gunned down the two men.
-The argument had been over a showgirl, Carroll Terry, however it was widely speculated that this had been the Five Pointers retribution for The Bottler's murder.
+The argument had been over a showgirl, Carroll Terry, however it was widely speculated that this had been the Five Pointers' retribution for The Bottler's murder.